GirianSeed/raven/README.md

 - [Mednafen](https://mednafen.github.io)'s half-band reverb resampling implementation.

 This project is still very much a work-in-progress.
 Expect some songs to sound slightly (or very) incorrect.<br>
-In addition the reverb algorithm isn't anywhere near perfect, and lacks proper low-pass filtering at 11.025 kHz.
+In addition, the reverb algorithm isn't bit-accurate as it uses floats to avoid dealing with rounding behaviour.

 This project only currently supports writing the output to a wave file.